 Jonathan Thacker / End of line of T pylons

-The journey from traditional power grids to smart grids is a testament to the evolution of power systems.
+The journey from traditional power grids to smart grids is part of a bigger story: electricity systems were built for a world with a handful of large power plants.

 A smart grid is an electrical grid which includes a variety of operation and energy measures including: